 The seats, upholstered in brown leather, and an off white headliner were installed.

-The Engine is C145-2 continental I overhauled to continental specs and installed with new mounts and bolts.
+The Engine is a C145-2 Continental I overhauled to continental specs and installed with new mounts and bolts.
 A 60 amp Cessna alternator, a light weight SKY-TEC starter, and an F&M oil filter also were used.
 The MCCauley propeller was overhauled and installed with a BN-1 Spinner.
 The original oil cooler was not reinstalled.
 New baffle seals were installed, and the engine oil temp runs very cool.

 On November 10, 2009 between rain showers in Westport I made my first flight in My Aeronca Sedan.
 On November 13, 2009 (lucky Friday), I made my first real cross country in the Sedan: 100 miles plus from Westport (14S) to home Port Angeles (KCLM).
-My Sedan flys like a dream.
+My Sedan flies like a dream.
 I can't put into words the excitement flying it generates for me.
 Rebuild time 2&1/2 years; Estimated labor Hours 1208 (priceless).

 Dennis Toepke Owner A&P IA ATP SEL SES MEL CFII

-(This page last updated: 12/2009)
+(This page last updated: 11/2012)

 Click on the thumbnails to view the pictures in full size.

-Photos © Dennis Toepke
+Photos © Dennis Toepke (01-09), Brian Safran (10-26)